 Chris Hall – SALT Manager

 Chris Hall has been involved in learning and teaching for a number of years both in the UK and overseas and is programme lead for the Post Graduate Certificate Teaching in Higher Education.
 He is a Senior Fellow of the Higher Education Academy and a Fellow of the Learning and Performance Institute.

 Phone: 01792 513473 (external calls) or Ex.3473 (internal)

 Matthew Allen has been in teaching and education for many years and has been heavily involved in using technology in the learning process – administration, development, support and application, on a variety of different platforms.
 He works across the University on an assortment of different projects and applications of technology to enhance learning and teaching.

 Phone: 01792 602453 (external calls) or Ex.2453 (internal)

-With over 17 years of teaching and training experience, Helen has been heavily involved in both curriculum design and the use of technology in the teaching and learning process in FE HE, Local Government and the private sector.
+With over 20 years of teaching and training experience, Helen has been heavily involved in both curriculum design and the use of technology in teaching, learning and assessment in FE, HE, Local Government and the private sector.

 Helen is a Fellow of the Higher Education Academy and a Certified Online Learning Facilitator